scorelab/imagelab/README.md

 ### Setup Guidelines

-Cone the repository by pasting following command in your terminal.
+Clone the repository by pasting following command in your terminal.

 ```
 git clone https://github.com/scorelab/ImageLab.git